 Scorpion homing behavior

 We are testing the homing behavior of the desert grassland scorpion, Paruroctonus utahensis, in our lab and in the field.
-We have successfully coaxed the scorpions to adopt natural burrows in the lab and faithfully return to these burrows over several days.
-We are examining the cues used by these animals to return home after roaming their arena during the evening.
+We have successfully coaxed the scorpions to adopt burrows in the lab and we are examining the cues used by these animals to return home after roaming their arena during the evening.